-SARS-CoV-2 infection, by down-regulation of ACE2 expression and activity, reduces the conversion of Ang-II to Ang-I-7 resulting in excessive levels of Ang-II.
+SARS-CoV-2 infection, by down-regulation of ACE2 expression and activity, reduces the conversion of Ang-II to Ang-1-7 resulting in excessive levels of Ang-II.
 Indeed, Ang-II levels in COVID-19 patients are significantly higher than in non-infected individuals and, more importantly, are linearly associated with viral load and lung injury.
-Moreover, the plasma levels of Ang-I-7 are significantly lower in COVID-19 patients versus healthy controls and particularly between COVID-19 patients admitted to ICUs compared to those who are not.
+Moreover, the plasma levels of Ang-1-7 are significantly lower in COVID-19 patients versus healthy controls and particularly between COVID-19 patients admitted to ICUs compared to those who are not.
 Because most of SARS-CoV-2 deleterious effects including inflammation, fibrosis, thrombosis, pulmonary damage, point towards an imbalance of the RAS, we strongly believe that acting on the protective arm of RAS via its MAS Receptor downstream of ACE2 could have a beneficial effect in COVID-19-infected patients and, therefore, improve ARDS outcome.

 We believe there is a market opportunity for Sarconeos (BIO101) for the treatment of respiratory failure in COVID-19.
-The pandemic spread around the world in 2020 since its first identification in Wuhan (China), with approximately 75 million cases reported and more than 1.6 million global deaths, including more than 17 million cases and 311,000 deaths in the United States, according to John Hopkins Coronavirus Resource Center.
+The pandemic spread around the world since its first identification in Wuhan (China), with approximately 102.6 million cases reported and more than 2.2 million global deaths as of the date of this prospectus, including more than 25.8 million cases and more than 436,000 deaths in the United States, according to the WHO.
 The COVID-19 pandemic is a major public health issue, with a major impact on the economy of hundreds of countries.
 Only a minority of patients, elderly or with comorbidities are developing severe forms of COVID-19, requiring hospitalization, while the majority develop mild or no symptoms.